-The mother of all habits.
+The mother of all habits:

 “I’ve shown you how to do this [habit], and now you will do it.
 It’s good for you and all of us.
 If you don’t do this [habit], you can go to your room, without dinner.
 You’re grounded for a month, or I will take away your phone and… wait till your father comes home.
 End of story.
 Got it!
 Just do it.
-You’re fired!
+Or you’re fired!

-The busy habit
+The busy habit:

 I’m far too busy to try something new, I got this to do, and this, and this.
 And don’t forget I have to do that.
 It’s just silly to think I have time to learn how to make a new habit.
 Everyone needs me, and when you’re as busy as me, it’s not possible.
 I will think about it in fifteen years.

-The attached habit.
+The attached habit:

 Even though I want to go to Paris with my new [habit], I don’t know how I could leave my attached habit.
-My friends are all encouraging me to go and even offer to look after my attached [habit] for me.
+My best friends are all encouraging me to go and have even offered to look after my attached [habit].
 I don’t know; it’s so hard, what would you do?

 It’s a new day, to make a new way.
-Bring it on sister!